gamethapcam/pokemon-wilds/README.md

 # Contributing

 This project is still in the early stages.
-If you are interested in joining the project, please pm me and we can work out the details of what currently needs done.
+If you are interested in joining the project, please create an issue here saying that you're interested and we can work out the details of what currently needs done.
 Loosely, here is the current list:
  - Rips of Gen 2 attack animations
  - Battle system mechanics and animations (trainer battles, status effects, temporary stat changes, etc)
  - Network code for anything added

+# Credits
+ - Megaman-Omega on Deviantart for the overworld pokemon sprites.
+ - Manik-Needlemouse on Deviantart for the ghost overworld sprite.
+ - GlitchxCity on Youtube for the Pokemon Mansion Remix music.